Ko Min-jung

-Ko Min-jung (born October 13, 1979) is a former KBS announcer previously served as the presidential spokesperson at the Blue House under President Moon Jae-in and currently serving as a National Assembly member from Seoul.
+Ko Min-jung (born October 13, 1979) is South Korean politician and former KBS announcer.
+She served as the presidential spokesperson at the Blue House under President Moon Jae-in and is currently a National Assembly member from Seoul.

-In 2004 she passed the exam and joined Announcers' Bureau of Programming Department of KBS.
-From 2005 to 2017 she hosted various - mostly informative, family-targeted - TV shows and two radio programmes.
+In 2004, she passed an exam and joined the Announcers' Bureau of the Programming Department at KBS.
+From 2005 to 2017, she hosted various informative, family-oriented TV shows and two radio programmes.

-After resigning from the well-paid job at a national broadcaster in 2017, she worked with Moon as his spokesperson during his campaign for Democratic Party primary and 2017 presidential elections.
-After his inauguration as the President, she continued her career with Moon as his first vice presidential spokesperson.
-In April 2019 she was promoted to presidential spokesperson after her predecessor resigned.
-In January 2020 she resigned the post for upcoming 2020 general election.
+In 2017, she left a high-paying job at a national broadcaster to serve as spokesperson for Moon during his campaign for the Democratic Party primary and 2017 presidential elections.
+Following Moon's inauguration as President, she became his first vice presidential spokesperson.
+In April 2019, she was promoted to presidential spokesperson after her predecessor resigned.
+She resigned from the position in January 2020 in preparation for the 2020 general election.

-In the 2020 general election, Ko defeated the former Seoul mayor and a potential presidential candidate for the opposition party, Oh Se-hoon.
-In 2021 she joined - as a spokesperson - the campaign of Park Young-sun, her party's candidate for Seoul mayor in 2021 South Korean by-elections where Oh is nominated by the main opposition party.
+In the 2020 general election, Ko defeated former Seoul mayor Oh Se-hoon, a potential presidential candidate for the opposition party.
+In 2021, she served as a spokesperson for Park Young-sun, her party's candidate for Seoul mayor in the 2021 South Korean by-elections, where Oh was nominated by the main opposition party.

-She holds Bachelor and Master's in Chinese language and literature from Kyung Hee University and Qingdao University respectively.
+She holds a Bachelor's and Master's degree in Chinese language and literature from Kyung Hee University and Qingdao University.